ShatrovOA/dtFFT/docs/usage.rst

 Plan properties
 =====================================

-After creating a plan, several methods are available to inspect its runtime configuration and behavior These methods, defined in :f:type:`dtfft_plan_t`, provide valuable insights into the plan's setup and are particularly useful for debugging or integrating with custom workflows.
+After creating a plan, several methods are available to inspect its runtime configuration and behavior.
+These methods, defined in :f:type:`dtfft_plan_t`, provide valuable insights into the plan's setup and are particularly useful for debugging or integrating with custom workflows.
 The following methods are supported:

-- :f:func:`get_z_slab_enabled`:
-  Returns a logical value indicating whether Z-slab optimization is active in the plan, as configured via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
+- :f:func:`get_z_slab_enabled`: Returns a logical value indicating whether Z-slab optimization is active in the plan, as configured via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
 This helps users confirm if the optimization is applied, especially when troubleshooting performance or compatibility issues.

-- :f:func:`get_y_slab_enabled`:
-  Returns a logical value indicating whether Y-slab optimization is active in the plan, as configured via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
+- :f:func:`get_y_slab_enabled`: Returns a logical value indicating whether Y-slab optimization is active in the plan, as configured via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
 This allows users to verify the optimization status, which can impact performance and data layout during execution.

-- :f:func:`get_backend`:
-  Retrieves the backend (e.g., NCCL, MPI P2P) selected during plan creation or autotuning with ``DTFFT_PATIENT`` effort (see `Selecting plan effort`_).
+- :f:func:`get_backend`: Retrieves the backend (e.g., NCCL, MPI P2P) selected during plan creation or autotuning with ``DTFFT_PATIENT`` effort (see `Selecting plan effort`_).

-- :f:func:`get_stream`:
-  Returns the CUDA stream associated with the plan, either the default stream managed by ``dtFFT`` or a custom one set via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).
+- :f:func:`get_stream`: Returns the CUDA stream associated with the plan, either the default stream managed by ``dtFFT`` or a custom one set via :f:type:`dtfft_config_t` (see `Setting Additional Configurations`_).

   Available only in CUDA-enabled builds, it enables integration with existing CUDA workflows by exposing the stream used for GPU operations.

-- :f:func:`report`:
-  Prints detailed plan information to stdout, including grid decomposition, backend selection, and optimization settings.
+- :f:func:`report`: Prints detailed plan information to stdout, including grid decomposition, backend selection, and optimization settings.
 This diagnostic tool aids in understanding the plan's configuration and troubleshooting unexpected behavior.

-- :f:func:`get_executor`:
-  Returns the executor type (e.g., NONE, VKFFT, CUFFT) used for FFT computations within the plan.
+- :f:func:`get_executor`: Returns the executor type (e.g., NONE, VKFFT, CUFFT) used for FFT computations within the plan.

-- :f:func:`get_precision`:
-  Returns the numerical precision (:f:var:`DTFFT_SINGLE` or :f:var:`DTFFT_DOUBLE`) of the plan.
+- :f:func:`get_precision`: Returns the numerical precision (:f:var:`DTFFT_SINGLE` or :f:var:`DTFFT_DOUBLE`) of the plan.

-- :f:func:`get_dims`:
-  Returns global dimensions of the plan.
+- :f:func:`get_dims`: Returns global dimensions of the plan.
 This can be useful for validating the plan's setup against expected sizes.

-- :f:func:`get_grid_dims`:
-  Returns the grid decomposition dimensions used in the plan, reflecting how the global domain is partitioned across MPI ranks.
+- :f:func:`get_grid_dims`: Returns the grid decomposition dimensions used in the plan, reflecting how the global domain is partitioned across MPI ranks.

-- :f:func:`get_platform`:
-  Returns the execution platform (:f:var:`DTFFT_PLATFORM_HOST` or :f:var:`DTFFT_PLATFORM_CUDA`) of the plan.
+- :f:func:`get_platform`: Returns the execution platform (:f:var:`DTFFT_PLATFORM_HOST` or :f:var:`DTFFT_PLATFORM_CUDA`) of the plan.

   Available only in CUDA-enabled builds

 These methods provide a window into the plan's internal state, allowing users to validate settings or gather diagnostics post-creation.
 They remain accessible until the plan is destroyed with :f:func:`destroy`.

 Plan Execution
 ==============

 There are two primary methods to execute a plan in ``dtFFT``: ``transpose`` and ``execute``.
 Below, we detail each method, including their behavior for host and GPU versions of the API.

 Transpose
 ---------

 The first method is to call the :f:func:`transpose` method of the plan.
 There are two ways to invoke it: asynchronously by executing :f:func:`transpose_start` followed by :f:func:`transpose_end`, or synchronously by calling :f:func:`transpose` directly.

+Asynchronous transpose is only useful for host plans when backend is set to one of the :f:var:`DTFFT_BACKEND_MPI_DATATYPE`, :f:var:`DTFFT_BACKEND_MPI_P2P` or :f:var:`DTFFT_BACKEND_MPI_A2A` options, allowing overlap of communication with computation.
+All CUDA backends are executed asynchronously by default.

 Signature
 _________